gnebbia/vim_notes/README.md

 `set ignorecase` - All your searches will be case insensitive `set smartcase`  - Your search will be case sensitive if it contains an
-                   uppercase letter
+                   uppercase letter.

-You need to set ignorecase if you want to use what smartcase provides.
+                   Notice that we need to set ignorecase if you want to use what smartcase provides.
+`syntax on` - this enables syntax highlighting `filetype plugin` -  indent on "enables indenting depending on the kind of file